Key Takeaways

 This excessive control creates adults who struggle with decision-making, have difficulty trusting their own judgment, and may either rebel completely or remain overly dependent on others for guidance.

-5. Gaslighting and Denying Your Reality
+5. Gaslighting & Denying Your Reality

 Gaslighting involves consistently denying, minimizing, or distorting your memories and perceptions to make you question your own reality.
 Emotionally abusive parents excel at this technique, ensuring you can never quite trust your own experience of events.